CatAndCastle/WellOfMemories/README.md

 * numpy

 ## Srverless Resources ##
-* RendersBucket
+* RendersBucket:
 S3 Bucket where the rendered videos will be stored
 * WellOfMemoriesCounterTable
-DynamoDB table
+DynamoDB table:
-* RenderSlideSnsTopic
+* RenderSlideSnsTopic:
 SNS topic that triggers individual slide renedering process
-* FinalVideoSnsTopic
+* FinalVideoSnsTopic:
 SNS topic that triggers concatenation of slides and final video rendering

 ## Deployment ##